-The one third alimony rule is a whole lot simpler, and perhaps that is why it has been an informal guide to the resolution of most alimony issues that I have seen during the past decade, even though the Appellate Division of the Superior Court keeps saying "don't do it."
+The one third alimony rule was whole lot simpler, and perhaps that is why it had been an informal guide to the resolution of most alimony issues that I had seen during the past decade, even though the Appellate Division of the Superior Court keeps saying "don't do it."

 I am just telling you the way it was, even though it was not supposed to be like that.

 There were exceptions, however.
 For example, take a look at how NJ alimony laws are applied to a disabled person.

 But all of that changed on January 1, 2019 when the new federal tax laws became operative.